-What will a neighbourhood look and feel like?
-How will transportation be integrated?
+What will a destination mobility hub look and feel like?
+How will transportation be integrated in a destination for residents and visitors?
 Will scenic views be maintained?
 Who can provide input?
-These are some of the questions an ARP addresses.
+These are some of the questions an ARP and its engagement process addresses.
 An ARP is a statutory plan adopted as a bylaw by Banff Town Council.
-The document must align with the Banff Community Plan and Banff National Park of Canada Management Plan.
+The document must align with the Banff Community Plan and Banff National Park of Canada Management Plan (2022).

-This policy document guides the redevelopment of existing, developed, or disturbed areas which are in need of some form of rehabilitation.
-It is informed by scientific research, community input and municipal strategic plans to establish a shared vision for revitalization of an area.
+This policy document guides the redevelopment of existing, developed, or disturbed areas which are in need of rehabilitation.
+It is informed by extensive research, community input and municipal plans to establish a shared vision for revitalization of this area.

 Terms of Reference